Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 The time arguments `from` and `to` can be either `start` for the first frame in the experiment, `end` for the last frame in the experiment, `m` followed by a number for the first frame in a movie (e.g. `m3`), 'f' followed by a number for a specific frame in the experiment (e.g. `f4000`), or a combination of a movie and frame for a specific frame in a specific movie (e.g. `m9f1000`).

-To remove the id GP for colony C1 for the entire experiment:
+To remove the id GP in colony C1 for the entire experiment:

 ```console
 remove C1 GP start end
 ```

-To remove YY for colony C5 from movie 22 to the end:
+To remove YY in colony C5 from movie 22 to the end:

 ```console
 remove C5 YY m22 end
 ```

-To remove BG for all colonies for frames 20000 to 30000:
+To remove BG in all colonies for frames 20000 to 30000:

 ```console
 remove all BG f20000 f30000
 ```

-To remove PP for colony A from frame 100 in movie 4 to frame 2000 in movie 7:
+To remove PP in colony A from frame 100 in movie 4 to frame 2000 in movie 7:

 ```console
 remove A PP m4f100 m7f2000